Learn how to pack healthy lunches for kids. These ideas are simple, budget friendly and your kids will actually eat them!

 Step 4: Snack

 Your lunch is starting to come together!
-Now it’s time to finish off your food with a delicious and healthy snack!
+Last but not least, it’s time to finish off your food with a delicious and healthy snack!
 Here are a few of my favorite healthy snacks to choose from:

 - Fruit Leather